'None Of This Is True': Protests Become Fertile Ground for Online Disinformation

 Experts say the #dcblackout hashtag seemed to be the work of a"well-funded" and organized internet campaign, and a successful one at that.

-Many of the accounts promoting the #dcblackout claims had few followers themselves, indicating that they could have been created specifically for the purposes of spread disinformation, said Alex Engler, a scholar at the Brookings Institution who has followed the use of social media and technology to spread propaganda.
+Many of the accounts promoting the #dcblackout claims had few followers themselves, indicating that they could have been created specifically for the purpose of spreading disinformation, said Alex Engler, a scholar at the Brookings Institution who has followed the use of social media and technology to spread propaganda.

 "A lot of these accounts are pretty suspicious, especially the ones disseminating them at night.
 But there are very real people now promoting this.
 By 9 a.m. the fact that the origin of the story seems to be manufactured would already be obscured to you," he says.